Best project delivery approach selection – friend or foe

 - many, if not all, of your requirements are open to exploration and difficult to establish – then an iterative (Agile) should fit the bill.

-A relatively simple and safe decision, on the assumption, of course, you have resources who are familiar with the approach you have selected!
+A relatively simple and safe decision, on the assumption, of course, you have resources who are familiar with the best project delivery approach selection!

 However, what if there is a mixed economy as in our scenario?